 SEO services can boost (or destroy) your website traffic

-Search Engine Optimisation (SEO) is something that most business people are aware of.
-Only a few understand how it works and the way that it might impact their business.
+Search Engine Optimisation (SEO) is a concept that’s familiar to most business people.
+Only a percentage them know how it works and the way that it might impact their business.

 Which of these three statements is accurate?

--SEO of your website can create hundreds of new customer enquiries.
-These enquiries will continue year after year long after the initial investment.
-In fact, the high rankings create a search engine authority ‘snowball effect’.
-This enables new content and product offerings to rank on page one as well.
+– SEO of your website can create hundreds of new customer enquiries.
+These enquiries will continue year after year, long after the initial investment.
+The high rankings generate a search engine authority ‘snowball effect’.
+This momentum enables new content and product offerings to rank on page one as well.

 – The money spent on SEO is a complete waste.
 The first page rankings for keywords in my business are too competitive.
 The top results include corporations, news agencies and other unbeatable websites.
 How can I compete with Wikipedia, Huffington Post or CNN?
 I can’t.
 I wish that I had never bothered.

 If you’ve already guessed that all three statements are correct, then that’s great.
 You understand the gap between common agency marketing claims and reality.

-Sometimes, a simple tweak that takes half a day of work, can revitalise your website.
+Sometimes, a simple tweak that takes half a day of work can revitalise your website.
 There could be some fixable technical issues.
-You might have a product offering on the top of page two of Google that can be boosted onto page one.
+You might have a product offering on the top of page two of Google that can get boosted onto page one.

 Is SEO a waste of money… For YOUR business?

 Other times, you can spend a lot of money month after month and see no increase in the visitor numbers.

 Another common situation is achieving an increase in traffic, without an increase in sales.
-This is because you need to rank for keywords with buyer intent.
+This apparent puzzle is because you often need to rank for keywords with buyer intent.

-For example, it might be better to have 10 visitors who have typed the search term: ‘Solar installers in Exeter’…
+For example, it might be better to have ten visitors who have typed the search term: ‘solar installers in Exeter’…

 Than 1000 visitors who have typed: ‘How do solar panels work?’

 Traffic for the sake of traffic can be pointless if the visitors aren’t potential customers.
-So, how can you know whether SEO is a waste of time, or the best possible thing that you can do next for your business?
+So, how can you know whether SEO is a waste of time or the best possible thing that you can do next for your business?